Are you ready for open banking?

-PayTo is set the modernise the way bank accounts are used for payments, underpinning innovation in the sector for years to come.
+PayTo is set to modernise the way bank accounts are used for payments, underpinning innovation in the sector for years to come.

-New - Collect one-off payments seamlessly (GBP only)
+New - Collect one-off payments seamlessly from your UK & German customers

-GoCardless has launched its first open-banking powered product available for GBP scheme.
-Instant Bank Pay enables you to make first-time payments, account top-ups and even one-off charges easy and fast with an instant confirmation.
-Powered by open banking it's and designed to complement GoCardless bank debit.
+GoCardless has launched its first open-banking powered product.
+Instant Bank Pay enables you to take first-time payments, account top-ups and even one-off charges easy and fast with instant confirmation.
+Powered by open banking it's designed to complement GoCardless bank debit.

-Ask us about getting early access to Instant Bank Pay.
+Ask us about getting access to Instant Bank Pay.